fooplugins/foogallery/README.txt

 == Changelog ==

+= 1.9.32 =
+Date Updated : 2020-08-28
+*	Fix : Fix for incorrect captions in some scenarios

 = 1.9.31 =
 Date Updated : 2020-08-07
 *	Fix : IMPORTANT fix for WP 5.5 compatibility when editing galleries (gallery preview button was not showing)